 Why on earth is the message in the poster below so important to get across – not just to teens but to really young children?
-Read on to find out more…
+Read on (or watch this) to find out…

 The online-safety messages of the past decade have meant that parents and professionals are now often aware of issues around teens being coerced or tricked into getting undressed or revealing themselves online (or doing so consensually as part of sexting).

 However, there has been a lot less said about what needs to be said to the youngest pupils and why.
 We really want to get schools and parents on board to spread the message of this poster to the very youngest primary pupils.